fetchoracle/autoPay/README.md

 npm i
 ```

 Install local dependencies.
-This project depends on usingFetch projects.
+This project depends on usingFetch project.
 To install it, clone the repository in the same folder level than autoPay project.

 ```
 git clone git@github.com:fetchoracle/usingfetch.git